taeinkwon/h2odataset/README.md

 six numbers : fx, fy, cx, cy, width, height

 # Citations
-If you find any usefulness of this datset, please consider citing:
+If you find any usefulness in this dataset, please consider citing:
 ```
 @InProceedings{Kwon_2021_ICCV,
     author    = {Kwon, Taein and Tekin, Bugra and St\"uhmer, Jan and Bogo, Federica and Pollefeys, Marc},